General Information for Applicants

 A preliminary selection committee appointed by the CMIM will evaluate the video auditions.
 A maximum of 24 violinists will be selected to compete in Violin 2019.

-Violinists will be notified of the preliminary selection results in February 2019.
+Violinists will be notified of the preliminary selection results by December 15.

 All competitors are required to be in Montreal from May 27 through June 6, 2019 (travel and accommodation provided, see below).